-• Employees must use good judgment and keep all passwords protected.
+- Employees must use good judgment and keep all passwords protected.
 Do not post a list of user names and passwords where they may be seen by students or others.
-Never email user

-- When leaving a computer, always log off to prevent unauthorized access to files or email. - Students should always be supervised while using the Internet, computers, handheld devices or electronic resources. - Email accounts are provided for professional use only.
-Email should not be used for personal gain or business-related activities.
+Never email user names and passwords to unknown sources.
+The Richmond County School System Information Technology Department will never ask for passwords by email. - When leaving a computer, always log off so to prevent unauthorized access to files or email. - Students should always be supervised while using the Internet, computers, handheld devices or electronic resources. - Email accounts are provided for professional use only.
+Email should not be used for personal gain or business related activities.
 Broadcasting of unsolicited messages is prohibited.
 All employees must request permission from the building administrator before sending any messages to an entire building's staff.
-Permission has to be granted from the

-Superintendent or designee to send messages to "All Users" in the system. • If an employee brings a personal computer or handheld device, he/she must fill out a form to put the device on the network.
+Permission has to be granted from the Superintendent or designee to send messages to "All Users" in the system. - If an employee brings a personal computer or handheld device, he/she must fill out a form to put the device on the network.
 The computer or device must have updated antivirus software.
-The device must be virus free and must not contain any unauthorized or inappropriate files. • Employees may not download any unauthorized software onto Richmond County School System computers.
+The device must be virus free and must not contain any unauthorized or inappropriate files.

-- Employees will use system-supported technology, including, but not limited to Web 2.0 or equivalent resources (wikis, blogs, online collaborative environments, etc.) for educational use only and will refrain from accessing inappropriate information. - Employees must follow the Code of Ethics for Educators, as well as any other applicable laws or regulations. - Employees shall act in good faith to enforce the operation of technology protection measures while school computers with Internet access are being used.
+- Employees may not download any unauthorized software onto Richmond County School System computers. - Employees will use system-supported technology, including, but not limited to Web 2.0 or equivalent resources (wikis, blogs, online collaborative environments, etc.) for educational use only and will refrain from accessing inappropriate information. - Employees must follow the Code of Ethics for Educators, as well as any other applicable laws or regulations. - Employees shall act in good faith to enforce the operation of technology protection measures while school computers with Internet access are being used.